f5devcentral/techxchange-gitops-lab/docs/introduction.md

 Upon successful completion of this lab, the following components will have been deployed by you with the help of ArgoCD:

 - Grafana and Prometheus for metrics collection and analytics dashboards
-- An F5 XC Load Balancer for the Grafana UI
-- XC Ingress Controller for creation of Load Balancers & Origin Pools for service connectivity
+- [XC Ingress Controller](https://f5cloud.zendesk.com/hc/en-us/articles/11267474888471-F5-Distributed-Cloud-Ingress-Controller) for creation of Load Balancers & Origin Pools for service connectivity
-- NGINX Ingress Controller for advanced traffic routing
+- [NGINX Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/) for advanced traffic routing
 - A microservices application called "Brewz", complete with XC Load Balancers & Origin Pools for service connectivity

 <img src="assets/lab-architecture.png" alt="Lab architecture" width="900"/>